TPucke/GettingCleaningDataCourseProject/README.md

 1. Establish a unique temporary file name for download of the zip file.
 2. Download the zip file from the internet to the temporary file name.
 3. Unzip the data folders/files into a specified (or default) path.
-4. Delete the temporary zip file
+4. Delete the temporary zip file.

 The path of the data files to be used in the rest of the script is returned and the global logic stores this path in variable `datafolder`.

 ### build_combined_data